Operating Income Calculator

 Calculate Operating Income (EBIT) from revenue, COGS, and operating expenses.

-Understand the difference between EBIT, EBITDA, and net income for business analysis.
+Understand the difference between EBIT, EBITDA, and net income.

 Operating Income Formula